digital-asset/daml/docs/source/daml/intro/13_Interfaces.rst

 Interface definition
 --------------------

-To abstract this behavior, we introduce two interfaces, ``IAsset`` and ``IAssetTransferProposal``.
+To abstract this behavior, you will next introduce two interfaces: ``IAsset`` and ``IAssetTransferProposal``.

 .. hint::